Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/emails/laptopsurvey.md

 our classroom space and the number of feet between each person who is inside of the classroom.
 While this may not be ideal, it is an absolute necessity.

-Although the course will be different, I'm really excited about this new format and I look forward to convincing you of its merits throughout the semester.
+Although the course will be different, I'm really excited about this innovative format for collaborative learning and I look forward to convincing you of its merits throughout the semester.
 Importantly, you will be learning to use all of the remote working technology that is normally adopted by experts in industry, thereby better ensuring that you are prepared for a position in the software and technology fields.

 Finally, I want to encourage you to actively engage with the course throughout the Fall 2020 semester.
 It is important that you watch all of the videos,